Have you ever had something on your mind but can’t find the words to express how you feel or what you are thinking?

 Is your little champ obsessed with trains?
 Use trains in your play!

 If they aren’t interested in the activity, your child is likely to lose interest which isn’t going to be of any benefit to them or you.

 Activities That Can Build Vocabulary

-Through play, help build your child’s vocabulary so they not only have a better understanding but also will in turn also be able to share their own thoughts.
+Through play, help build your child’s vocabulary so they have a better understanding of the elements around them.
+In addition, this will in turn also assist them in sharing their own thoughts.